Unsupervised clustering for collider physics: Conclusion and future prospects

 The ability of the embedding space to separate different processes is directly connected to the secondary task used in conjunction with the clustering objective.
 We proposed a classification task which was motivated by the observations of the correlation between the jet mass and jet substructure observables which is often useful for jet tagging.
 By learning to classify the mass of a jet, UCluster created an embedding space that was shown to have a better separation power for all the class components in the data set compared to the jet mass alone.

 UCluster was also studied for unsupervised anomaly detection.
 In this context, the classification task on jet masses was expanded to cover the entire event topology.
 Using this method, we were able to increase the signal-to-background ratio in a given cluster from an initial value of 1\% up to 28\%, while also observing a stable performance even for a large cluster multiplicity.
+A data-driven background estimation is also possible by using the closest cluster in embedding space to the cluster under investigation.
+This data-driven method allows the selection of interesting clusters by comparing the background compatibility with the nearest cluster.
+Clusters of interest can be further investigated by a dedicated analysis.

 We remark that different tasks than the ones proposed in this work can also be used to create meaningful embeddings.
-In particular, recent advances in auto-encoders applied to particle physics \cite{ATL-SOFT-PUB-2018-001,Cheng:2020dal} are strong candidates for a summary statistic that can encapsulate the event information in a lower dimensional representation, suitable for clustering.
+In particular, recent advances in auto-encoders applied to particle physics \cite{ATL-SOFT-PUB-2018-001} are strong candidates for a summary statistic that can encapsulate the event information in a lower dimensional representation, suitable for clustering.

 Compared to \cite{JMLR:v10:quadrianto09a,NIPS2014_5453}, we relax the requirements on the label proportion for each different component in a mixed sample.
 One interesting point to notice is that, as presented in \cite{Genevay2019DifferentiableDC}, the clustering assignment problem can instead be interpreted as an optimal transport problem.
 This insight is particularly interesting when the label proportions are known a priori.
-In this case, the additional knowledge of the label proportions can be directly added to the model as a regularisation term of the form: This approach requires the term $\pi_{jk}$ to be numerically solved, subject to:
+In this case, the additional knowledge of the label proportions can be directly added to the model as a regularization term of the form: